azuredk/docker-on-azure-hol/exercise03/03-dockerfile/README.md

 The `MAINTAINER` part is just meta data, which tells others (reading the Dockerfile) who maintains this image.

 Finally we have two `RUN` instructions.
 Each of these executes a command inside the image, which is commonly used to install packages.
-In the example above we are updating the APT cahce, installing Ruby and RubyGems, and then the next `RUN` instruction installs sinatra using `gem install`.
+In the example above we are updating the APT cache, installing Ruby and RubyGems, and then the next `RUN` instruction installs sinatra using `gem install`.

 > There are a lot of instructions available to use in a Dockerfile, so its a good idea to checkout the [reference documentation for Dockerfiles](https://docs.docker.com/reference/builder).